ariful743/practice/README.md

 # practice
-This is for persolan practice repo for myself.
+This is for personal practice repo for myself.
 Nothing important!